Dulittle History, Family Crest & Coats of Arms

 The spelling and overall form of Irish names tend to vary widely over time.
 The original Gaelic form of the name Dulittle is O Dubhlachta.
 Dubh, the first portion of this name, means black, while the second portion is likely derived from some obsolete Irish forename.

-Eliza Doolittle is a fictional character from in the play Pygmalion, by George Bernard Shaw in 1912.
+The fictional Eliza Doolittle appears in the play Pygmalion, by George Bernard Shaw in 1912.
 This famous play was adapted into the film My Fair Lady.

 This web page shows only a small excerpt of our Dulittle research.
-Another 123 words (9 lines of text) covering the years 1172 and 1719 are included under the topic Early Dulittle History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1172, 1631, 1632, 1707 and 1719 are included under the topic Early Dulittle History in all our PDF Extended History products and printed products wherever possible.

 During the Middle Ages a name was spelt by scribes solely based on how it sounded, one's name could have been recorded many different ways during the life of its bearer.
 Numerous spelling variations were revealed in the search for the origin of the name Dulittle family name.
 Variations found include Doolittle, Dolittle, Dulittle, Doelittle and others.

 Many Irish families boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination at that time.
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
 An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the Dulittle family name: John Doolittle of Lynn Massachusetts who settled there in 1643 and became Constable of Boston; Abraham Doolittle who settled in Wallingford and had many children, descendants settled in the town of Northfield Massachusetts and Belchertown New Britain, Connecticut, Winchester Conn.
 Torrington Conn..